OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-21.md

 ## 2 Kings 21:1

-Manasseh was twelve years old when he became king,
+Manasseh was twelve years old when he began his reign,
-and he reigned fifty-five years in Jerusalem.
+and he ruled for fifty-five years in Jerusalem.
-And his mother’s name was Hephzibah.
+His mother was named Hephzibah.

 ## 2 Kings 21:2

-He did evil in the sight of the Lord,
+He acted wickedly in the eyes of the Lord,
-in accordance with the abominations of the nations
+following the detestable practices of the nations
-whom the Lord dispossessed before the sons of Israel.
+that the Lord had driven out before the Israelites.

 ## 2 Kings 21:3